scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 * `id`: The node ID of the node being added
 * `payerNonce`: The next unused nonce of the account providing the transaction fee (the fee is currently 0) and staked AVAX tokens.
-* `destination`: The address of the account the AVAX (along with a validator reward) will be returned to when the node is done validating.
+* `rewardAddress`: The address the validator reward goes to when the node is done validating, if there is a reward.
 * `startTime`: The Unix time the node will start validating the Default Subnet.
 * `endTime`: The Unix time the node will stop validating the Default Subnet.